Joshi-Ketaki/joshi-ketaki.github.io/_pages/about.md

 News:
 ======
 1. I am looking for exciting full-time opportunities!
-Reach out to me at [ketaki.joshi@yale.edu](mailto:ketaki.joshi@yale.edu)!
+Reach out to me at [joshiketakir@gmail.com](mailto:joshiketakir@gmail.com)!
 2. September 2023: Serving as the Communications Chair on the board of the Society for Women Engineers(SWE) at Yale.
 3. May 2023: Our work on "Mitigating Catastrophic Forgetting using principles of Context-Dependent Learning" is out on Arxiv.
 4. February 2023: Our work on "Prefetching Using Principles of Hippocampal-Neocortical Interaction" is selected for HOTOS '23.